-See your iDevice’s RAM in 5 categories: Wired, Active, Inactive, Other and Free.
+See your iOS device’s RAM in 5 categories: Wired, Active, Inactive, Other and Free.
 Other means RAM allocated by GPU and compressed RAM.
 Other advanced infos like total memory, page ins/outs and other geek data are available.
 As in Graphs tab, you can view graph with memory usage in real time by clicking graph icon in top-right corner of app.

-Seventh tab contains few iOS datas (iOS version, system build, kernel) and many hardware features and infos, like iDevice name, CPU & GPU model, CPU frequency & core numbers etc. It’s possible to check hardware features like battery capacity, display resolution, availability of NFC, gyroscope, proximity sensor… And many more.
+Seventh tab contains few iOS datas (iOS version, system build, kernel) and many hardware features and infos, like iOS device name, CPU & GPU model, CPU frequency & core numbers etc. It’s possible to check hardware features like battery capacity, display resolution, availability of NFC, gyroscope, proximity sensor… And many more.

 Last tab is About section.
 It’s just classic “About” area with contact to developer, FAQ, support, social etc.